Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Yarmouth Harbour Taxis

-Yarmouth Harbour Taxis (Thomas Taxis) operated the excursion boat Joybelle (previously from Teignmouth) in 2008 on Solent and Needles sea cruises, and also fishing trips.
-In 2007 they ran the ex-K&S Cruises Falmouth boat Temptress, but she was not passed by the MCA in 2008, and returned to the Fal.
-Also operated are three small open water taxis, named A1, A2 and Peggy Pop (the latter being somewhat larger than the others).
-These are availble to take people to moored yachts, and also operate an 'on demand' ferry service across Yarmouth harbour.
+Yarmouth Harbour Taxis operate three small open water taxis, named A1, A2 and Peggy Pop (the latter being somewhat larger than the others).
+These are available to take people to moored yachts, and also operate an 'on demand' ferry service across Yarmouth harbour.
 They also run short cruises up the River Yar, primarily to see the wildlife.

 Yarmouth Harbour Ferry & Taxis